NoroffFEU/agency1-component-library-jan26ft/components/buttons/Soreng95/README.md

 # Button

-A reusable button with variants, sizes and a loading state.
+A reusable button with seven variants, three sizes, a disabled state and a loading state.

 ## How to use

-Include `style.css` (it needs the variables from `main.css`) and add the classes to a `<button>`:
+Include `style.css` and add the classes to a `<button>`:

 ```html
 <button class="btn primary">Continue</button>
 <button class="btn outline small">Cancel</button>
 ```

-`main.css` is not modified — the extra colours the button needs are added in a `:root` block at the top of `style.css`.
-Every `var()` also has a fallback value, so `style.css` works on its own too: without a fallback an undefined variable makes the background transparent, which leaves a white label on a white page.
+The component is standalone — all colours are defined as `--btn-*` variables in the `:root` block at the top of `style.css`, so it does not depend on any other stylesheet and the names cannot collide with the library's own variables.

 ### Classes

 - Variants: `primary`, `secondary`, `outline`, `ghost`, `link`, `destructive`, `success`
-- Sizes: `small`, `large` (leave both off for the default size), `full` for full width
+- Sizes: `small`, `large` (leave both off for the medium default), `full` for full width
 - State: `loading`, plus the normal `disabled` attribute

 ### Loading